-Kepler was not only a mathematician and astronomer, but an astrologer.
-So was Dr John Dee.
+Johannes Kepler was not only a mathematician and astronomer, but was also a practising astrologer, as was Dr John Dee at the court of Elizabeth 1.
+These people were among the most highly educated thinkers of their times.
 The psychic Arts have time and again walked side by side with mathematics, astronomy, alchemy and maritime navigation as a natural adjunct to sciences in centuries past.
 Even even now in this secular age, these questions intrigue great scientific minds, whether they attribute so called psychic manifestations to quantum mechanics, or other workings of physics – or psychology.

 No belief is required on the part of the reader or the client.
 Divination is about uncovering what is hidden from sight, or what has not yet been clarified in the understanding of the enquirer.
 It’s about map-reading and sign-posting, questing new insights, and greater clarity of understanding in support of the power of decision.